holepunchto/pear-docs/guide/making-a-pear-terminal-app.md

 ## Step 1.
 Install modules

-For the chat part of the app, the same modules are needed as in [Making a Pear Desktop Application](./making-a-pear-desktop-app.md), `hyperswarm`, `b4a`, `hypercore-crypto`.
+For the chat part of the app, the same modules are needed as in [Making a Pear Desktop Application](./making-a-pear-desktop-app.md), `hyperswarm`, `b4a` and  `hypercore-crypto`.

 Pear runs on [`Bare`](https://github.com/holepunchto/bare), a lightweight JavaScript runtime which is similar to Node.js but comes with very few internal modules.
 Almost all Bare functionality comes from dependencies.
 Pear Terminal Applications are Bare applications so we will need `bare-readline` and `bare-tty` to read user input.